 In recent years the service provided by the original Danesbury Home has expanded and it is now a Neurological Centre.
 As part of the Hertfordshire Community NHS Trust the centre also now offers a variety of treatment options for adults with a neurological problem.
 These are designed around individual needs and preferences allowing people to participate in their community to their full potential.
 The service is designed to allow patients to co-ordinate and plan their care and treatment and works with them and others to design services that give them choice, control and independence.

 Contact telephone number for visiting times and patient information is 01438 841841

-Recent support provided by the Friends
+Support provided by the Friends

 Notably the Friends provided the entire funding for the building of a new Day Room and kitchen at a cost of almost £200,000.